On June 16, 2020, the Colorado Partnership for Quality Jobs and Service Act (the Act) was enacted.

 Q. Who is COWINS?

 A. COWINS stands for Colorado Workers for Innovative and New Solutions.
-It is a union representing classified, covered state employees.
+It is the employee organization representing classified, covered state employees.
 COWINS describes themselves as a union “working to improve the quality of services, safety, pay and benefits, working conditions, conflict resolution, staff attrition and more to ensure an effective workforce to serve all Coloradans.”

-Q. How did COWINS become the union representing covered state employees?
+Q. How did COWINS become the employee organization representing covered state employees?

 A. Shortly after former Governor Bill Ritter signed Executive Order D 028 07 “Authorizing Partnership Agreements with State Employees” in November 2007, elections of eligible state employees were held across the state.
 In June 2008, more than 50% of the eligible employees who voted selected COWINS to represent them.
 Under Section 24-50-1105(2) of the Act, COWINS continues to be the Certified Employee Organization (commonly referred to as “union”) representing all covered employees.

 Q. How does an employee contact COWINS or find out more information about the organization?